rajohan/react-typeit/README.md

 `emoticons.icons` : available emoticon icons

 **Note**
-1. toolbar.tools and toolbar.icons names need to be equal to the image name in your imgRoot
+1. toolbar.tools and toolbar.icons names need to be equal to the image name in your imgRoot (without the file extension)
 2. Only SVG icons are supported as they are injected to the html with [react-svg](https://www.npmjs.com/package/react-svg)

 **Default config**